Last Updated on May 23, 2023

 I love how when the first hot days arrive in May, half of the girls in the parks drop their clothes and tan in their bikinis – no matter if it’s the huge Sheep’s Meadow in Central Park or the tiny green spaces in Washington Square Park, you’ll see girls in bikinis everywhere all summer long.
 Join them an get a tan!

-9 Run through New York City
+9 Run across New York City

 I experienced New York City during a snowstorm once and was shocked to see runners still out in Central Park, running through the deep snow, packed warmly in several layers.
 Running in the summer is much more my cup of tea, and thousands of people feel the same way – all the running paths are packed at any time of day, and there’s nothing better than a sunset run along the Hudson River or a morning run through Central Park.
 Or you can simply pound the pavement and run on the city streets – a great way to see a lot of the city in little time.
 You can check out my favorite running routes in New York City here.